pingidentity/pingidentity-devops-getting-started/docs/profiles.md

 You now have a local server profile based on your existing PingFederate installation.

+> We recommend you push to Github only what is necessary for your customizations.
+Our Docker images create the `/opt/out` directory using a product's base install and layering a profile (set of files) on top.

 5. Push your changes (your local server profile) to the Github repository where you forked our server profile repository.
 You now have a server profile available through a Github URL.

 6. Deploy the PingFederate container.
 The environment variables `SERVER_PROFILE_URL` and `SERVER_PROFILE_PATH` direct Docker to use the server profile you've modified and pushed to Github.